HyewookKim/RFIA/README.md

 ### Running
 To execute the RFIA, navigate to the `scripts` directory, where you'll find 4 bash scripts available.
 Each script is designed to apply the method to two benchmarks, utilizing either the ResNet50 or ViT/B-16 as the backbone architecture.
 The scripts process the datasets sequentially, as indicated by the order divided by '/' in the script.
 WandB logging is activated by default.
 If you wish to deactivate this feature, simply omit the `--wandb-log` argument.

-Below are instructions for running TDA on both Out-of-Distribution (OOD) and Cross-Domain benchmarks using various backbone architectures.
+Below are instructions for running RFIA on both Out-of-Distribution (OOD) and Cross-Domain benchmarks using various backbone architectures.
 Follow the steps suited to your specific needs:"

 #### OOD Benchmark
-* **ResNet50**: Run TDA on the OOD Benchmark using the ResNet50 model:
+* **ResNet50**: Run RFIA on the OOD Benchmark using the ResNet50 model:
 ```
 bash ./scripts/run_ood_benchmark_rn50.sh
 ```
-* **ViT/B-16**: Run TDA on the OOD Benchmark using the ViT/B-16 model.
+* **ViT/B-16**: Run RFIA on the OOD Benchmark using the ViT/B-16 model.
 ```
 bash ./scripts/run_ood_benchmark_vit.sh
 ```

 #### Cross-Domain Benchmark
-* **ResNet50**: Run TDA on the Cross-Domain Benchmark using the ResNet50 model:
+* **ResNet50**: Run RFIA on the Cross-Domain Benchmark using the ResNet50 model:
 ```
 bash ./scripts/run_cd_benchmark_rn50.sh
 ```
-* **ViT/B-16**: Run TDA on the Cross-Domain Benchmark using the ViT/B-16 model.
+* **ViT/B-16**: Run RFIA on the Cross-Domain Benchmark using the ViT/B-16 model.
 ```
 bash ./scripts/run_cd_benchmark_vit.sh
 ```